California State University, Long Beach College of Business Administration - Saturday MBA

 In addition, there is an active Graduate Business Association that links alumni with students through workshops and networking events during the academic year.
 The graduate program also offers students an opportunity to be part of the CB Incubator and the Innovation Challenge, which can result in starting your own business.

 The Saturday MBA program must have maintained a GPA of at least 2.75 in their previously earned undergraduate degree.
-Those submitting GMAT scores need to have scored a minimum of 550 with a 4.0 score in the essay and integrated reasoning sections.
+Those submitting GMAT scores need to have scored a minimum of 500 with a 4.0 score in the essay and integrated reasoning sections.
 If students elect to submit a GRE instead of GMAT they must have scored At least 150 in each verbal and quantitative section and at least 4.0 in the essay section.
 There is a mandatory $70 application fee.

 GMAT waivers are available for select students.
 If you received your undergraduate degree in Business Administration from an AACSB accredited institution, with at least a 3.0 GPA you would be considered for a test waiver.
 Otherwise, you may qualify for a test waiver with at least 4 years of significant managerial work experience.